 So what happens then?

-Let downs, criticisms, etc are inescapable and are considered a part of thegrowing up process.
+Let downs, criticisms, etc are inevitable and are considered a part of the growing up process.
 Someone wrote that we cannot control how people react or perceive us but we can well control how we react to them.
-Goes without saying that noone can make us feel inferior without our consent and cooperation.
+Goes without saying that no one can make us feel inferior without our consent and cooperation.

 Like some adults tend to do, some kids would end up rooting their self confidence in how they measure up to their peers or how people accept them.
-It all start early.
+It all starts early.

-Poor self confidence may lead to deep-seated insecurity which often lead some people to put others down in order to create the feel-good factor for themselves.
+Poor self confidence may lead to deep-seated insecurity which often lead some people to put others down in order to create a feel-good factor for themselves.

 They can be taught how to stand up for themselves, how to hold their own.